 These are just a few of the attractions that make the farmers’ market the place to meet with friends, family, and community members each summer.
 We rely on many community partners and volunteers to bring you the programming that makes our market so special.

-The Druid Hill Farmers Market is managed by the Friends of Druid Hill Park, supported by a partnership with the Rawlings Conservatory & Botanical Gardens, and made possible by Baltimore City Department of Recreation and Parks.
+The Druid Hill Farmers Market is managed by the Friends of Druid Hill Park, supported by a partnership with the Rawlings Conservatory & Botanical Gardens, and made possible by Baltimore City Dept. of Recreation and Parks.

 EBT Wireless Machine

 The market has acquired an EBT wireless machine that allows us to accept Independence cards for those in the SNAP program.
 It also allows us to take any debit card or credit card from our customers.

 SNAP (formerly food stamps) participants will swipe their cards and receive $1 tokens in exchange to spend at qualifying vendors (no change can be given on $1 tokens).

 Any customer will be able to swipe a credit or debit card in multiples of $5 for a small convenience fee of $1.00 and receive $5 Tokens that can be spent at any vendor and for which cash change can be given.

 Maryland Market Money